Ford Fiesta (seventh generation): Fiesta ST (2018–2023)

 In April 2019, Ford announced a new limited-edition model to the ST range called the "Performance Edition".
 Although named "Performance", the Fiesta ST does not gain any power upgrades to the standard ST. The car is based on the ST-3 model and comes with multiple options that would normally be a cost option to an ST, such as LED headlights, B&O sound system, and Performance Pack.
-To differentiate the Performance Edition, the car comes with exclusive options, namely standard Deep Orange paint, lowered and adjustable ride height, and lighter multispoke alloy wheels.
+To differentiate the Performance Edition, the car comes with exclusive options, namely standard Deep Orange paint, adjustable coilover suspension, and lighter multispoke alloy wheels.

-The Ford Fiesta ST won Top Gears Hot Hatch and Car of the Year for 2018.

-October 2020, Ford unveiled a new, special edition version of the Fiesta ST called the "Edition", limited to 300 for UK and 500 for Europe.
-Similar specification to the "Performance Edition" Only available in Azura Blue, with Gloss Black detailing including wheels, rear diffuser, roof and spoiler.

 2022 facelift

 In September 2021, Ford announced and released images of the facelifted Ford Fiesta, and Fiesta ST due to be released at the beginning of 2022.
 The new models come with a new front bumper, other visual modifications and a new 'Wrong Way Alert' safety feature over the previous model.
 The higher specification models also include increased torque, matrix LED headlights and upgraded technology like a fully digital instrument binnacle.

-The 3-door Fiesta was discontinued during Spring 2022.
+The 3-door Fiesta was discontinued during spring 2022.
+Due to being derived from the 3-door version, the Fiesta Van was also discontinued as well.

-On 26 October 2022, Ford announced that the Fiesta would end production by June 2023 to make way for future electric vehicles to be released by Ford, with no plans to replace the Fiesta, thus making the 7th generation the final generation of the Fiesta.